Halal is an Arabic term in Islam which means permissible, allowed. Its antonym is Haram.

 This system is the most commonly applied method in poultry abattoirs throughout Canada today.
 In this process, the birds’ heads are immersed into an electrified waterbath, causing the current to run through their head and body, thus either inducing unconsciousness or rendering them partially immobile.
 Stunned broilers normally regain consciousness and are able to maintain an erect posture within 120 seconds.
 Since this form of stunning is reversible and does not kill the bird prior to slaughter, provided the voltage remains low, it is acceptable to employ in order to ensure that the slaughter man makes an accurate cut.

 CONTROLLED ATMOSPHERE STUNNING (CAS)

 “Controlled atmosphere stunning” is a name for the use of carbon dioxide or argon gas as part of the processing of chickens or other poultry for the production of human food.
 This procedure achieves insensibility by exposing broilers to either a mixture of inert gases (nitrogen and argon) or concentrations of carbon dioxide.
 The gas mixture deprives birds of oxygen, causing them to lose consciousness.

-Since CAS is an irreversible method of stunning, where the birds eventually die, the Halal Monitoring Authority does not approve of it except when the following is guaranteed:
+Since CAS is an irreversible method of stunning, where the birds eventually do not recover, the Halal Monitoring Authority does not approve of it except when the following is guaranteed:

-– The gas that is used is strictly CO2
+- The gas that is used is strictly C02

 - All birds must be thoroughly bled prior to being scalded